kanaria69/Mainecoco/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Did you hear the one about the guy with the broken hearing aid?
+Neither did he.